-For example, let’s say you took out a loan for $20,000 with an annual percentage rate (APR) of 6 percent and a repayment term of 10 years.
-In that case, you would take the amount you borrowed and multiply it by your interest rate.
+Let’s calculate your costs if you have a $20,000 loan with a 6 percent APR and a repayment term of 10 years.
+In this case, you would take the amount you borrowed and multiply it by your interest rate.
 This figure would represent your annual interest costs, which you would divide by 12 months.

-$20,000 x .06 = $1,200 in interest each year
+$20,000 x 0.06 = $1,200 in interest each year

 $1,200 divided by 12 months = $100 in interest per month

 Of course, interest-only loans don’t last forever.
-Once the interest-only portion of your loan ends, you’ll be required to repay the principal amount you borrowed.
+Once the interest-only period of your loan ends, you’ll be required to repay the principal amount you borrowed.
 Typically, interest-only loans turn into amortizing loans that require you to make regular monthly payments on principal and interest after the interest-only period ends.

 - Divide the interest rate you’re being charged by the number of payments you’ll make each year, which should be 12.